Sacred Harp: Other Sacred Harp books

 Two other books are currently used by Sacred Harp singers.
 A few singers in north Georgia employ the "White book", an expanded version of the 1869 B. F. White edition edited by J. L. White.
 African-American Sacred Harp singers, although primarily users of the Cooper book, also make use of a supplementary volume, The Colored Sacred Harp, produced by Judge Jackson (1883–1958) in 1934 and later revised in two subsequent editions.
 In his book Judge Jackson and The Colored Sacred Harp, Joe Dan Boyd identified four regions of Sacred Harp singing among African-Americans: eastern Texas (Cooper book), northern Mississippi (Denson book), south Alabama and Florida (Cooper book), and New Jersey (Cooper book).
 The Colored Sacred Harp is limited to the New Jersey and south Alabama–Florida groups.
 Sacred Harp was "exported" from south Alabama to New Jersey.
 It appears to have died out among the African-Americans in eastern Texas.

-In summary, three revisions of and one companion book to The Sacred Harp are currently in use in Sacred Harp singing: